 DISCUSSION

 This study is the first to systematically investigate the skeletal muscle phenotype of TTNtv-related familial DCM.
 The principal findings include more fat replacement of skeletal muscles in the back and lower extremities of persons with TTNtv compared with matched healthy controls and persons with genetic non-TTNtv DCM.
 Fat replacement of skeletal muscle was associated with age, as in the general population 30.
 In addition, myopathic findings were common in skeletal muscle biopsies, with an increase in internalized nuclei being the most common finding.
 Notably we observed marked accumulation of intracellular glycogen flanked by large autophagosomes and lysosomes.
 Importantly, muscle strength assessed by handheld dynamometry was relatively intact.
 Compared to previous titin-related myopathies, patients with heterozygous TTNtv and familial cardiomyopathy had a milder skeletal muscle phenotype 7, 11.

-Even though TTNtv was associated with mild affection of skeletal muscle, this study shows that personalized diagnostic workup in patients with familial DCM and TTNtv is warranted and that cross-specialty involvement in their care should be considered in patients with muscular symptoms, reduced muscle function, or objective signs of sarcopenia.
+Collectively, these findings suggest that further investigation of the skeletal muscle phenotype in larger cohorts of individuals with DCM due to TTNtv is needed.
+Such research will enhance our understanding of the phenotype tied to this relatively prevalent cardiomyopathy genotype.

 Fat replacement of skeletal muscle